 Application Procedures: Students must apply by filing the Free Application for Federal Student Aid (FAFSA).
 The completed application should be submitted for processing according to the directions included on it.
 A Federal Student Aid Report will then be sent to the applicant.
-Upon enrollment, funds are credited to the student's institutional account.
+All TEACH Grant recipients must complete Entrance Counseling and sign the TEACH Grant Agreement to Serve each year before the funds are credited to the student's institutional account.